+My name is Carolina Jimenez, I am the coordinator of the Decent Work and Health Network and I am emailing on behalf of our organization.
+We are a group of health workers based in the GTHA who understand the important links between work and health.
+Work and health are inextricably linked -- the worse a person's working conditions the worse their health.
 We are writing this letter to express our concerns about the proposed amendments to the bylaws of Newmarket, which will disproportionately affect Asian massage workers and businesses, further contributing to systemic racism.

-The new bylaw amendment (amendment to Business By-law 2020-31, to adopt proposed Personal Wellness Establishment) will mandate workers be trained by accredited institutions, which often have English language skills requirements.
+The new bylaw (Business By-law 2020-31 be amended to adopt the proposed Personal Wellness Establishment) will mandate workers be trained by accredited institutions, which often have English language skills requirements.

 This policy will create barriers for Asian workers in massage parlours in Newmarket.
 Low-income, non-English speaking Asian workers are not able to attend college and obtain the required credentials.
-They will not be able to work in Newmarket, and the massage parlours they work in will be shut down.
+They will not be able to work in Newmarket, and their massage parlours will be shut down.

-Although the bylaw claims that an exemption is available for "non-Western practice," the application for the exemption (e.g. collecting extensive documents, being interviewed by the town staff) is intimidating and exclusionary.
-The lack of accreditation from Canadian colleges and other institutions does not mean workers are unskilled, but those who are trained abroad or by informal, on-the-job training will not meet the criteria for the exemption.
+Although the bylaw claims an exception is available to "non-Western practice," the application for the exception (e.g. collecting extensive documents, being interviewed by the town staff) is intimidating and exclusionary.
+The lack of accreditation from Canadian colleges and other institutions does not mean workers are unskilled, but those who trained abroad or by informal training on-the-job training will not meet the criteria for the exception.